 - Are there any risks in performing chiropractic adjustments with my medical condition(s)?

-- What health insurances do you work with?
+- What health insurance providers do you work with?
 If my insurance doesn’t cover treatment, what are my out-of-pocket costs?